D.C. mansion murders

 2015 mass murder in Washington, D.C.

 On May 14, 2015, three members of the Savopoulos family—Savvas, Amy, and their son Philip—as well as their housekeeper, Veralicia Figueroa, were killed at the Savopoulos home in Washington, D.C.
 The victims were held hostage for 19 hours, starting on May 13.
 Ten-year-old Philip was tortured in order to coerce $40,000 in cash from the family.
 The perpetrator(s) restrained them with duct tape before killing them, then set the house on fire.
 They all sustained blunt force trauma, and Philip was also stabbed.

 On October 25, 2018, the defendant Daron Wint, a welder fired from a company owned by Savvas Savopoulos, was found guilty of 20 counts of kidnapping, extortion, and murder.
-He was sentenced to four consecutive life-without-release terms.
+He was sentenced to four consecutive life sentences.

 Robbery and murder

 The perpetrators stole $40,000 in cash from the family after an assistant, Jordan Wallace, delivered it to the house.
 They also stole the family's blue Porsche, which was later found burned in a church parking lot in Maryland.

 On May 14, 2015, the Savopoulos house in Northwest Washington was spotted ablaze and firefighters were called.
 They discovered the three bodies of the Savopoulos family and their housekeeper.
 The police determined the fire was intentionally set, and the victims had blunt-force and stab wounds, leading them to label the deaths homicides.